YDIB11/Swissdata/index.markdown

 **The Three Archetypes:**

-- **Instant Winners** â€” Immediate and sustained recognition
+- **Instant Winners**  -  Immediate and sustained recognition
-- **Slow Burns** â€” Initial doubt, then gradual acceptance
+- **Slow Burns**  -  Initial doubt, then gradual acceptance
-- **False Starts** â€” Early hype, fading conviction
+- **False Starts**  -  Early hype, fading conviction

 Markets don't see the future perfectly.
-But they leave footprintsâ€”traces that a careful analyst can learn to read.
+But they leave footprints - traces that a careful analyst can learn to read.
 We built a framework for reading them.

 </div>
   </div>